-The following clauses describe an example based on standard L3 message as specified in clause 11.2 of TS 24.007.
+The following clauses describe an example based on standard L3 message as specified in clause 11.2 of 3GPP TS 24.007 [aa].

 NOTE: Message format defined in this clause can be used if the communication between the constrained device and the MSGin5G GW UE is based on PC5 / NR-PC5.